-Here is part of a design for a custom report for a pattern summary.
+Here is part of a design for a custom report for a cutting list summary.

 Custom report design

 The layout and information on the report can be fully customised.
 The above design produces the following style of report or summary.